Optimal Calibration of the Endpoint-corrected Hilbert Transform: Algorithm Analysis

-The ecHT algorithm is analysed using the DFT.
 The DFT implicitly assumes a rectangular window around the signal with periodic extension.
-Hence, a jump discontinuity manifests at the signal's edge in the absence of periodicity, thereby inducing the Gibbs phenomenon and leakage in time domain.
-As demonstrated in Fig.~\hyperref[fig:intro]{\ref*{fig:intro}B}, this DFT window forms a Dirichlet kernel in frequency domain, characterised by the presence of pronounced side lobes.
+Hence, a jump discontinuity manifests at the signal's edge in the absence of periodicity, inducing the Gibbs phenomenon and leakage in the time domain.
+As demonstrated in Fig.~\hyperref[fig:intro]{\ref*{fig:intro}b}, this DFT window forms a Dirichlet kernel in the frequency domain, characterised by the presence of pronounced side lobes.
 This manifests in spectral leakage. \\